Indiana State Fair stage collapse: Legal cases

-Several lawsuits were filed after the tragedy.
+Several lawsuits were filed after the event.
 In 2014, the largest lawsuit (representing multiple plaintiffs and multiple defendants) was settled for $50 million in damages.
-In the aforementioned lawsuit, the State of Indiana settled for paying $11 million, and the other defendants (including Live Nation and Sugarland) settled for paying the balance of the $50 million award ($39 million).
-However, defendant ESG Security, Inc. (who lost one of its own in the collapse) denied liability and did not settle.
-On September 14, 2015, ESG won on summary judgement and was dismissed from the case.
+In that lawsuit, the State of Indiana settled for paying $11 million, and the other defendants (including Live Nation and Sugarland) settled for paying the balance of the $50 million award ($39 million).
+However, defendant ESG Security, Inc. (who lost one of its own employees in the collapse) denied liability and did not settle.
+On September 14, 2015, ESG won a summary judgement and was dismissed from the case.
 ESG was the only defendant dismissed from the case via the summary judgment process.